Skip to content

 The client enforces:

-• Valid publisher names - Only publishers defined in the contract
+• Valid publisher names - Only publishers from contract

-• Message schema - Messages must match the Zod schema
+• Message schema - Messages must match schema

 typescript